 With the unique simulation model, we can easily set up a realistic business case, which matches your concrete needs for transfers.

 Together we will look at your daily routines and input this information into the model.
-You define the type of transfer, number of transfers and hourly prices.
+You define the type of transfer, number of transfers and hourly rates.
 The model will simulate a direct comparison of your current situation and the same situation using VENDLET.

 Afterwards, you will get all of the data created by the simulation model to take home.